bhauman/figwheel-main/docs/quick_start.md

 REPL.
 This knowlegde should be enough to allow you to explore the ClojureScript language a bit.

+> **TIP**: There is a fantasic guide on
+> [Programming at the REPL](program-at-repl) on the official Clojure
+> website.
+Much of the guide is also directly applicable to
+> ClojureScript, when you are ready to learn more it is an excellent
+> resource.

 > **TIP**: Much of what you learned above applies equally well to
 > Clojure.
 So if you would like to try your hand at Clojure, as well,
 > you can get a working Rebel Readline Clojure REPL by typing `clojure